jessicacousins/fullstack_vite_webapp/README.md

 - **AI Moderation**: Integrated AI-driven moderation automatically flags inappropriate comments for review.
 Flagged comments are displayed in the Admin Dashboard, with sentiment analysis and reasons for flagging (such as hate speech, profanity, etc.) easily accessible to moderators.
 - **TensorFlow.js**: A JavaScript library that allows machine learning to be run directly in the browser.
 TensorFlow.js powers the machine learning capabilities for real-time image classification on the frontend.
 - **MobileNet Classifier**: A pre-trained model integrated with TensorFlow.js to classify merchandise images within the shopping component.
 When users click on an item, the MobileNet model predicts its category, providing immediate AI-driven insights into the type of product.
+- **Product Recommendations**: When users click the “Learn More” button on an item in the shopping cart, OpenAI generates personalized product recommendations based on the selected item.
+This feature provides real-time feedback on similar items and displays AI-generated insights about the product being viewed.

 ### Backend